From ATMs to how to talk with street vendors, I’ve got you covered!

 Street vendors:

 Not everybody loves buying from street vendors.
 Unfortunately, due to the economic crisis caused by the pandemic, there are now four times as many street vendors as before.
 Some don’t want to take no for an answer.
-Be firm, even if you may feel you’re being rude.
-If a simple “no, gracias” doesn’t work, try a louder NO.
+If you’re not interested, you can just ignore them.
+It may feel rude but that’s what Peruvians do.

 ATMs: